 Farmers are looking for a few things to tell them that field corn is ready to harvest.
 First, the silks at the top of the ears turn dark brown.
 Then the shucks around the ears turn brown.
 Then the rest of the corn plant dies and turns brown.
 Finally, the ear falls so that instead of being held up against the main stalk, it drops down so the silks are pointed at the ground.
 This is how farmers know the corn is dry enough to harvest.

 The kernels of field corn are darker yellow and are larger than kernels of sweet corn.
-You can see that some of these kernels have a dimple.
+You can see that some of these kernels have a dimple, or a “dent”.
 This means the kernels are starting to dry out.
+(Field corn is also sometimes called “dent corn” because of the way the kernels look when it is harvested.)

 This ear of corn isn’t quite ready to harvest, but it’s getting close.
 This usually happens in October or November around here, so it’s very strange to see the corn getting close to harvest time in August!